 Union vs. non-union airlines

-We encourage that PSA Committee and PSA Council members to use unionized airlines when possible (and almost exclusively Air Canada) and only book on non-union airlines when Air Canada or other union airlines are completely unavailable, or if there are extenuating circumstances.
+The BCTF supports union airlines (and almost exclusively Air Canada) and only books on non-union airlines when Air Canada or other union airlines are completely unavailable, or if there are extenuating circumstances.

 Advance booking of flights

-To help reduce travel costs, members are encouraged to book their flights as early as possible and preferably no later than 14 days before the date of departure.
-Change fees are expensive, so members should only book flights when they are certain the dates and times will not change.
+To help reduce travel costs, staff and members are encouraged to book their flights as early as possible and preferably no later than 14 days before the date of departure.
+Change fees are expensive, so staff and members should only book flights when they are certain the dates and times will not change.

 Changes or cancellations to airline bookings

-Once members have booked their trip, the airline will email them an itinerary.
-Members are to review the itinerary as soon as they receive it, since certain airlines allow changes, without fees, within 24 hours of booking.
+Once the W.E.
+Travel agent has booked a staff or member’s trip, the agent will email them an itinerary.
+Staff and members are to review the itinerary as soon as they receive it since Air Canada, Pacific Coastal Airlines, and Central Mountain Air allow changes without fees within 24 hours of booking.

-If any corrections to the itinerary are required, members must call the airline immediately to secure the lowest possible change fees.
+If any corrections to the itinerary are required, and staff or members are not travelling with one of the above airlines, or a travel credit was used when booking, they must call W.E.
+Travel immediately to secure the lowest possible change fees.

-Any changes that will incur fees must be pre-approved by the PSA president, treasurer, or signing authority.
-Examples of acceptable reasons are cancellation/change of meeting, family emergency, illness (member’s or an immediate family member’s), or inclement weather.
+Any changes that will incur fees must be pre-approved by the Office of the Treasurer and CFO.
+Staff and members are to provide an explanation to the W.E.
+Travel agent, who will request approval on their behalf from Office of the Treasurer and CFO.
+Examples of acceptable reasons are cancellation or change of meeting, family emergency, illness (members and staff’s or their immediate family member’s), or inclement weather.

-If members’ request to make a change to their booked flight is not approved, they will be responsible for the costs related to the change, as per Procedure 10.I.04.8.b.
+If the staff or member’s request to make a change to their booked flight is not approved, they will be responsible for the costs related to the change, as per Procedure 10.I.04.8.b.

-Members may or may not have to pay for checked baggage, depending on the type of fare they book.
+Staff and members may or may not have to pay for checked baggage, depending on the type of fare they are booked on.
 They may claim baggage fees on their expense voucher.
 They are required to submit a receipt for one way only (usually the outbound flight) but they may claim baggage fees for the return trip.
-(This way, they can prepare and submit their expense claim prior to the end of a meeting.)
+(This way they can prepare and submit their expense claim prior to the end of a meeting.)

 Other transportation (10.I.04)

-In general, members are encouraged to use public transit when possible.
-From the Vancouver International Airport, members can take the Canada Line to the BCTF building (Olympic Village station), Holiday Inn Vancouver Centre (Broadway station), or to many downtown Vancouver or Richmond hotels.
+In general, staff and members are encouraged to use public transit when possible.
+From the Vancouver International Airport, they can take the Canada Line to the BCTF building (Olympic Village station), Holiday Inn Vancouver Centre (Broadway station), or to many downtown Vancouver or Richmond hotels.

-Members may claim the cost of their public transportation without providing a receipt.
-Taxi charges must be paid by the member and claimed on an expense voucher.
+They may claim the cost of public transportation without providing a receipt.
+Taxi charges must be paid by the staff or member and claimed on an expense voucher.
 Taxi receipts are required.
+The cost of ride-hailing expense claims will not be reimbursed without prior special approval due to lack of local, safe alternatives.

 The bicycle allowance is 26¢ per kilometre.

-Members are required to submit a receipt for a one-way ferry fare only, but they may claim fares for the return trip.
-(This way, they can prepare and submit their expense claim prior to the end of a meeting.)
+Staff and members are required to submit a receipt for a one-way ferry fare only, but they may claim fares for the return trip.
+(This way they can prepare and submit their expense claim prior to the end of a meeting.)

-Arrangements are to be made by members with written approval from the PSA president, treasurer, or signing authority.
-The least expensive car available should be rented.
-Members must retain a copy of the rental agreement and the receipt to submit with their expense claim.
+Approval by the program co-ordinator must be obtained before renting an automobile.
+Arrangements are to be made through W.E.
+Travel and the least expensive car available is to be rented.
+Staff and members must retain a copy of the rental agreement and the receipt to submit with their expense claim.

 Insurance coverage on rental vehicles

-PSA Council and PSA Committee members conducting PSA related businesses are not covered under the BCTF rental-car insurance policy.
-Members should, therefore, purchase appropriate insurance when renting vehicles.
+PSA officers/members are not covered under the BCTF rental-car insurance policy.
+PSA officers and members should therefore purchase appropriate insurance when renting vehicles.

 Rental car rates

 Prices for car rentals vary by location.
 For example, airport locations usually have a surcharge imposed by airport authorities, while taxes are determined by the province.
 Some locations (mainly in the United States) have daily surcharges.
 However, there are some locations in Canada where surcharges apply.
-Members should choose the least expensive car rental company for the dates of travel.
+The W.E.
+Travel agent will choose the least expensive car rental company for the dates of travel.

-Members may take advantage of the BCTF’s rates for personal car rentals.
-These bookings must be made personally by the member in their own name, and that member is liable for any claims and/or damages that may result from car rentals used for personal use.
+Staff and members may take advantage of the BCTF’s rates for personal car rentals but will not be covered under the BCTF’s insurance.
+These bookings must be made personally by the member in their own name, and that member is liable for any claims and/or damages that may result of car rentals used for personal use.

 Please note that car rental rates are for base rental only, and do not include applicable taxes, fees, or surcharges and are subject to change.

-For reference, when booking car rentals for personal use, the following are contact information for the rental agencies BCTF has negotiated discounts for members.
+For reference, when booking car rentals for personal use, the following are contact information for the rental agencies BCTF has negotiated discounts for members or BCTF staff.

 |5% off the best available rate